Best Climbing Brushes: The Top 7 of 2019

-At $6.99 (at the time of publishing), the Slimline is the cheapest brush we tested after the toothbrush.
+As of this writing, the Slimline is the cheapest brush we tested after the toothbrush.
 That pretty much sealed the deal for our testers — this brush is an excellent all-around performer, and it’s also a bargain.

 Best for Outdoor Use: Sublime Premium Boar’s Hair Climbing Brush

 If you want the Bentley of climbing brushes, a brush to make the others look skinny and lame, this is the one for you.

 “Such a diesel brush,” as one tester put it.

 Sublime claims that there are more than 14,000 bristles on this brush, and they guarantee performance for a full year.
 We didn’t count, but the Premium brush performs well.

 Where the Premium brush really shines is outdoors.
 The stiff, densely packed bristles are ideal for getting stubborn grime off of popular boulder problems.

 With a little elbow grease, this brush had chalk flying more quickly than any other in our test.
 The versatility of the brush head is impressive, and the bristles cleared out chalk and grime on holds of any texture.